ibm-cloud-docs/assistant/dialog-voice-actions.md

 ## Adding phone-based custom response types to your dialog or actions
 {: #dialog-voice-actions-add}

-When calling voice-specific commands from a dialog node or a step in the actions, you need to define the command within the `output.generic` array.
+When initiating voice-specific commands from a dialog node or a step in the actions, you need to define the command within the `output.generic` array.

-To enable voice-specific response type, you must add a JSON code block to the dialog node or step in the actions where you want the command to trigger.
+To enable voice-specific response type, you must add a JSON code block to the dialog node or to the step in the actions where you want the command to trigger.

 To add a JSON code block to a dialog node, complete the following steps: